citp/privacy-policy-historical/w/wa/wal/wallstcheatsheet.com.md

-> *The following text is extracted and transformed from the wallstcheatsheet.com privacy policy that was archived on 2015-02-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150221024611id_/http%3A//wallstcheatsheet.com/privacy-policy/%3Fref%3DFL) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wallstcheatsheet.com privacy policy that was archived on 2015-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151228051902id_/http%3A//www.cheatsheet.com/privacy-policy/%3Fref%3DFL) for the most accurate reproduction.*

-# Privacy Policy | Wall St. Cheat Sheet
+# Privacy Policy | The Cheat Sheet

 **What information do we collect?**